-9. REQUIREMENTS RELATING TO ADULTS WITH CARE AND SUPPORT NEEDS
+10. REQUIREMENTS RELATING TO VULNERABLE ADULTS

-- 9.1 All safeguarding work with adults should be based on the following principles: - The empowerment of adults underpins all safeguarding adults work. - The focus of safeguarding adults should always be to identify and endeavour to meet the desired outcomes of the adult. - Every person has a right to live a life free from abuse, neglect and fear. - Safeguarding adults is everyone's business and responsibility. - There is zero tolerance to the abuse of adults. - All reports of abuse will be treated seriously. - Every person should be able to access information about how to gain safety from abuse and violence and neglect. - All adult safeguarding work aims to prevent abuse from taking place, and to make enquiries quickly and effectively and take appropriate action where abuse is taking place or is suspected. - 9.2 It is a requirement that those who are authorised to visit "vulnerable" adults in their own homes as representatives of the church shall be formally identified and given expression by a special commissioning in a service, badges of recognition, notices in Cornerstone News etc. - 9.3 Others may wish to visit adults with needs on a personal basis and this should be encouraged.
+10.1 All safeguarding work with adults should be based on the following principles:

+- The empowerment of adults underpins all safeguarding adults work. - The focus of safeguarding adults should always be to identify and endeavour to meet the desired outcomes of the adult. - Every person has a right to live a life free from abuse, neglect and fear. - Safeguarding adults is everyone's business and responsibility. - There is zero tolerance to the abuse of adults. - All reports of abuse will be treated seriously. - Every person should be able to access information about how to gain safety from abuse and violence and neglect. - All adult safeguarding work aims to prevent abuse from taking place, and to make enquiries quickly and effectively and take appropriate action where abuse is taking place or is suspected. - 10.2 It is a requirement that those who are authorised to visit vulnerable adults in their own homes as representatives of the church shall be formally identified and given expression by a special commissioning in a service, badges of recognition, notices in Cornerstone News etc. Currently the only people authorised in this way at St Andrew's are the Pastoral Assistants. - 10.3 Others may wish to visit adults with needs on a personal basis and this should be encouraged.
 It should be made clear, however, that such visits are not being made on behalf of St Andrew's Church.
+If, however, such people become aware of concerns where the church might help they are encouraged to share them with the Vicar or the Pastoral Assistants.